pnp/pnpcore/src/samples/Demo.Console/README.md

 # PnP Core SDK - Console Sample

-This solution demonstrates how the PnP Core SDK can be used in a console application
+This solution demonstrates how the PnP Core SDK can be used in a console application.
+In this sample we're querying a modern group connected SharePoint site which also has Teams.
+If you're testing this code against a modern communication site or another classic site then please comment out the "teams" parts.

 ## Source code